-osteoporosis by eating a diet rich in
+- You can slow bone loss and could even prevent osteoporosis by eating a diet rich in calcium and vitamin D.

 - Getting enough calcium and vitamin D is especially critical for women in the first few years after menopause.
 During this time, bone mass is lost faster.

 How can you get enough calcium and vitamin D in your daily diet?